pi-star-2025/pi_star/the_game_of_sleep.md

 Instead, the two different parts of you each take over your eyes, and this is when you are mathematically asleep.

 It causes the heaviness in your eyes.

 It feels like your eyeballs are sagging…

 You are losing a hold on them.

+...

 And you really are.

 You are about to fall out of control of the third eye.

-The secret, maybe the darkest secret of humanity, is the third eye “glitch”.
+The secret, maybe the darkest secret of humanity, is the third eye “loophole".

 If you just hold onto the third eye, you then never fall asleep again.

 If your body tries to make melatonin, and you’re holding onto the third eye…

 It always becomes DMT (“eye candy”)

-As you control and look into the two eyes

-And then you get a choice:
+As you control and look into the two eyes, you then get a choice:

-Do you want to sleep with the Devil, who wanted to trap our god and you forever in a “2 sided story” about “addiction” Or do you want a VR device, 2 eyes 24/7/∞
+1) Do you want to sleep with the Devil, who wanted to trap our Mother Earth and you forever in a “2 sided story” about “addiction”
+2) Do you want a VR device, 2 eyes 24/7/∞